-Felisa Rogers drove from Oregon to Oaxaca (and back) this winter in search of the perfect down-and-dirty, no-nonsense torta.
+Felisa Rogers drove from Oregon to Oaxaca (and back) this winter in search of the perfect no-nonsense torta.
 Here are a few of her favorites.

 A torta in Mexico City